 Nestled in west-central Wisconsin lies Jackson County, a hidden gem defined by its unique topography and glacial history.
 It sits at the edge of Wisconsin’s famous “driftless area,” which narrowly evaded the Laurentide Ice Sheet during the last Ice Age.
-While a great destination for many reasons, Jackson County received the honor of hosting my third annual Discover Wisconsin birthday trip for a more personal motivation; growing up, my family owned a cabin in Jackson County that sparked my love of the outdoors and of Wisconsin.
+While a great destination for many reasons, Jackson County received the honor of hosting my third annual Wisconsin birthday trip for a more personal motivation; growing up, my family owned a cabin in Jackson County that sparked my love of the outdoors.
 Experiencing this place as an adult brought along with it a whole new wave of emotions, but my greatest joy is getting to share this special place with you.
 To find inspiration for your next trip to Jackson County (and to learn a little bit more about the property that holds so many memories for me), read on!

 En Route to Jackson County

 If you’re visiting from the south, there’s a stop you have to make on your way into Jackson County – not from.
 Rest Area #54 (when headed westbound) features a trail to the Black River Falls Lookout, which is the most scenic spot you’ll probably ever enjoy while stopping for a bathroom break.
-A ten-minute walk along the secluded trail is all it takes to achieve this view, which rivals some of Wisconsin’s highest peaks for its breathtaking beauty.
+A ten-minute walk along the secluded, paved trail is all it takes to achieve this view, which rivals some of Wisconsin’s highest peaks for its breathtaking beauty.

 Rustic Lodging in Jackson County